How to Use Leca for Cuttings Successfully?

 To use Leca for propagation, simply place the plant cutting into the Leca and water thoroughly.
 The absorbent clay pebbles don’t need to be watered as frequently as soil, which can be beneficial for busy plant enthusiasts.
 Additionally, because Leca is made of inorganic material, pests can’t survive in it.

 Overall, Leca is a versatile and easy-to-use growing medium that can be used for a variety of applications, including propagation.
-Its lightweight and porous structure make it an excellent choice for hydroponic and semi-hydroponic systems, and its sustainability and reusability make it an environmentally friendly choice for growers.
+Its lightweight and porous structure makes it an excellent choice for hydroponic and semi-hydroponic systems, and its sustainability and reusability make it an environmentally friendly choice for growers.

 Steps for Propagating Cuttings in Leca – How To Use Leca For Plants?